-For the 2017 year, we’ve elected to start a new philanthropic adventure!
-We will be working with the Bill Wilson Center to provide quilts to a range of programs they host to help local foster and homeless youth in our community.
+For the 2018 year, we’ve elected to continue our philanthropic venture with the Bill Wilson Center to provide quilts to a range of programs they host to help local foster and homeless youth in our community.

 Bill Wilson Center will accept any sized finished quilt tops.
 Since their services help such a range of people in our community they will happily accept baby quilts, children quilts, and larger lap or twin sized quilts.
 Our charity chair will hand deliver them to the Bill Wilson Center in which our contact will find the best home/person to deliver donated quilts.
 See or talk to Sarah if you have any questions about our new charity project for the year.